How to set up a remote MySQL connection

 You can use MySQL client applications, such as MySQL Workbench, to manage your MySQL databases remotely.
 These client applications are often faster and easier to use than cPanel or the command line.

-- Remote MySQL access
+- Configuring remote MySQL access

 You can use cPanel to configure remote access to your MySQL databases.
 With remote access enabled, external hosts can access your MySQL databases.